joshtecx/hello_world/README.md

 Hey!

 I'm Josh, and I'm from Atlanta.
 I love Python, HTML, CSS, and Javascript.
+I am newer to programming, but I am continuously progressing in my development as a ... developer.